mrezabayat/iamsorush/content/posts/lu_decomposition.md

 }
 ```

-Here I check if X is a valid solution by checking there is not a Nan in it.
+Here I check if $X$ is a valid solution by checking there is not a Nan in it.
 You can add more conditions inside this function without effecting other part of the code.

 ``` c#
 private void CheckXIsValid()